-Going to a restaurant with a baby or young child can be the worst nightmare or a pleasant family experience...
+Going to a restaurant with a baby or young child can be the worst nightmare or a pleasant family experience…

 Believe it or not, the scenario largely depends on a little planning on your side…

-Life doesn't stop when you become a parent, but the lifestyle does change.
-To what extent - it is up to you to choose.
-You may decide to give up all the little joys of life, but your child doesn't really need this sacrifice from you.
+Life doesn’t stop when you become a parent, but the lifestyle does change.
+To what extent – it is up to you to choose.
+You may decide to give up some of the “old” little joys of life, but your child doesn’t really need this sacrifice from you.

 If eating out used to be a nice family tradition when there were just the two of you, nothing prevents you from having those special outings along with your little one.

 Agreed, a relaxed two-hour dinner in a posh restaurant may not always be possible when your baby or toddler is around, (then hire a babysitter instead) but with a bit of careful planning eating out can still be a wonderful experience for all of you.

 Here are a few things you should consider when going out for a meal with your young child.

 - Choose a child-friendly restaurant.
 Often, smaller family-run establishments welcome parents with young children and have everything to please a little client, including a special menu for kids.
 The presence of high chairs is usually one more positive sign; a good playground is like an answer to your prayers if you have a toddler or older child.

 - Formal dining with a kid who is too young is likely to be a disaster, but if your child is a little older to understand and learn table manners, it can be a fun experience.